The Twenty-Third Principle of A Course in Miracles

 Miracles rearrange perception and place all levels in true perspective.
 This is healing because sickness comes from confusing the levels (T-1.I.23:1-2).

-Note that this principle subtly points out that miracles are occurrences in the context of separation – the healing they produce (here defined as the end of level confusion) still relies on perspective, i.e., a distinct observer of the world.
+Note that this principle subtly points out that miracles occur in the context of separation – the healing they produce (here defined as the end of level confusion) still relies on perspective, i.e., a distinct observer of the world.

-Yet the perspective is still ordered – it is still functional – because it is no longer confused about its primacy.
-It understands that perspective is always partial, and therefore reflects separation.
+Yet the perspective is still ordered – it is still functional – because it is no longer confused about its place.
+It understands that perspective is always partial and therefore reflects separation.
 When we no longer insist that our perspective is right, then perception begins to shift from body to mind, there to become attentive to love rather than fear.

-Miracles are fundamentally shifts in how we understand ourselves and the world, and they always involve seeing a relationship in a clearer light, because we are no longer looking through a lens of fear but of love, which means acceptance, recognition of our shared equality, and mercy.
+Miracles are fundamentally shifts in how we understand ourselves and the world, and they always involve seeing all relationships in a clearer light.
+We no longer look at the world through a lens of fear but of love, which brings forth acceptance, recognition of our shared equality, and mercy for all the so-called effects of all our so-called errors.

-This is a commitment we make – to see this way, to act this way in anticipation of being transformed in this way, and then – as a result of this practice – being transformed.
+This is a commitment we make as miracle-workers – to see this way, to act this way in anticipation of being transformed in this way, and then – as a result of this practice – to actually being transformed.
 We see beyond the illusion of separation and remember our true nature as one with God in Creation.

-Miracles realign perception, so that the levels remain distinct and clear, lessening our confusion, and allowing us to remember again our unity with all life.
+This is another way of saying that miracles realign perception, so that the various levels remain distinct and clear, lessening our confusion, and allowing us to remember again our unity with all creation.

-The more we do this, the more freedom we experience, and the more freedom we experience, the less guilt and fear, anger and hate, pervade our awareness.
-They simply begin to disappear, like morning fog as the sun rises.
+Yet the more we do this, the more freedom we experience, and the more freedom we experience, the less guilt, fear, anger and hate pervade our awareness.
+They disappear like mist in sunlight.
 We don’t heal them, we simply look at them without fear.
+Doing so reveals their fundamentally illusory nature.

 Leave a Comment